fvtt-fria-ligan/deathinspace-foundry-vtt/README.md

 An unoffical, community-supported system for playing [Death in Space](https://deathinspace.com/) on [Foundry VTT](http://foundryvtt.com/).

-DEATH IN SPACE is copyright Christian Plogfors, Carl Niblaeus, and Stockholm Kartell.
+DEATH IN SPACE is © Stockholm Kartell and/or other authors.

-NOTE: DEATH IN SPACE IS NOT YET RELEASED.
-Work thus far is based on character sheet screenshots and rules overviews from Kickstarter updates.
+*Death in Space for Foundry VTT is an independent production by mcglintlock and is not affiliated with Stockholm Kartell.
+It is published under the [DEATH IN SPACE Third Party License](https://deathinspace.com/third-party-license/)*.

 ## Follow the Kickstarter